-The ruins of the Colosseum, the massive Vatican, the number of piazzas and fountains.
+The ruins of the Colosseum, the massive Vatican, the numerous piazzas and fountains.
 One could be intimidated, but the only thing the Romans take seriously is the dolce vita.
 Book a flight to Rome and...

 See the Sistine Chapel and toss a coin in the fountain